Functional Approach to Electrodynamics of Media: Electrodynamics of materials

 Inserting Eqs.~\eqref{eq_zw1} and \eqref{eq_zw2} into Eq.~\eqref{eq_zw0} and performing partial integrations with respect to the $y$ and $y'$ variables, we arrive at the formula

 Equivalently, we can write this in momentum space as

-This general, manifestly Lorentz covariant formula allows for the calculation of all partial derivatives of the induced fields with respect to the external fields in terms of the fundamental response functions.
-It fully takes into account the inhomogeneity, anisotropy and magnetoelectric coupling of the material as well as relativistic retardation effects, and it establishes the connection to the experiment through the linear expansion
+These general, manifestly Lorentz-covariant equations can already be found in Ref.~\cite[Eq.~(1.5.16)]{Melrose1Book}, where they have been discovered apparently for the first time.
+They allow for the calculation of all partial derivatives of the induced fields with respect to the external fields in terms of the fundamental response functions.
+Moreover, they fully take into account the inhomogeneity, anisotropy and magnetoelectric coupling of the material as well as relativistic retardation effects, and they establish the connection to the experiment through the linear expansion

 Spelling out the electric and magnetic field components of the (induced and external) field strength tensors, we obtain the equivalent expansions

 Here, the coefficient functions are given in terms of the field strength response tensor by